Amprologix

 Amprologix is developing new antibiotics to tackle what the World Health Organisation has said is one of the biggest threats to global health, food security and development – Antimicrobial Resistance (AMR).

 The University of Plymouth spin out’s work is currently focused on developing antibiotics to treat antimicrobial resistant MRSA and related superbugs.
 Its lead candidate is Epidermicin NI01, part of a new family of antibiotics based on epidermicin.
 Work on Epidermicin NI01 has been supported by a £1.2 million contract funded by the UK Department of Health and Social Care.
-Phase 1 human clinical trials are expected to start during early 2021.
+In March 2024, Amprologix was awarded a £1M Biomedical Catalyst award from Innovate UK.
+The project will advance the company’s NI01 lead compound through late-preclinical testing for common skin and wound infections.

 Professor Mat Upton